PaulLundgren/SeniorProject2021/README.md

 The fileCleaner will take PAT files and check to see if previous root data is in PAT files.
-THe GenerateGT will take the PAT files and create the Ground Truth images if there is a data in the PAT file.
+The GenerateGT will take the PAT files and create the Ground Truth images if there is a data in the PAT file.

 The previous work that this project is based on: https://github.com/GatorSense/PlantRootSeg